markcsaving/drop_arena/README.md

 [this issue](https://github.com/rust-lang/project-const-generics/issues/26) to be resolved.

 Much more testing is required to ensure that [`DropArena`]s are safe.
 I've done some elementary experimentation with Miri, but exhaustive fuzzing is needed.
+This code uses a fair amount of `unsafe`, and that means there are plenty of chances for serious bugs to appear.
+I think I've caught most of them, but it's not impossible I neglected one.